Hello and welcome to Nursery!

 My name is Mrs White.
 I teach every Monday, Tuesday, Thursday and Friday.
 Wednesdays are led by Mrs O’Keeffe.
 We are experienced and fully qualified teachers who teach both morning and afternoon Nursery classes.
 Mrs. Kelly is our highly experienced and qualified EYFS practitioner.

-Please do not hesitate to chat to us if you have any questions – we are very approachable and value your support and interest in your child’s/children’s leaning journey with us.
+Please do not hesitate to chat to us if you have any questions – we are very approachable and value your support and interest in your child’s/children’s learning journey with us.

 AM Nursery – flexible ‘drop off’ from 8.30am–9am.
 The children are collected at 11.30am.